nguyenkevins/StockBot/README.md

 **Audience** - Teenagers/young adults who wants to learn about stocks through experience with fake money (HAS TO BE FAMILIAR WITH DISCORD)

+We chose to use Discord.py as our tool because we want to use it as our first step approch to displaying data.
+We plan on moving to HTML5/Mobile App later in the future.

 ## Potential Feature
 Our team's main focus is to prioritize simplicity and organization as much as possible using Discord commands.